nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Storage` component,

-- can save both task data and user preference data in json format, and read them back into corresponding objects.
+- can save both user preference data, task data and macro data in JSON format, and read them back into corresponding objects.
-- inherits from both `TaskListStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+- inherits from both `TaskListStorage`, `MacroMapStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
-- depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+- depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).

 ### Common classes

-Classes used by multiple components are in the `vimificationbook.commons` package.
+Classes used by multiple components are in the `vimificationbook.common` package.

 ---